-Regenerative medicine involves using your body to heal itself, using naturally occurring cells and specialized fluids.
-Apple Medical Centers provides patients with amniotic allograft treatments for regenerating healing purposes.
-These treatments are made up of hyaluronic acid, regenerative cells, and cytokines, which are all powerful growth factors that help regenerate your body’s tissues.
+Regenerative medicine involves using Human Cellular Tissue Products (HCTPs) to help your body to heal itself.
+Apple Medical Centers provides patients with HCTPs to help stimulate the regenerating healing process.
+These HCTPs are made up of hyaluronic acid, growth factors, mesenchymal stem cells, exosomes and cytokines, which are all powerful factors that help regenerate your body’s tissues.

-Once you’re injected with the amniotic allograft serum, the growth factors start to work, triggering cell growth in the area injected.
-Over the following few weeks, cells grow and divide, forming new tissues.
-This helps heal damaged or injured areas you have, without going through a surgical procedure.
+Once you’re injected with the HCTPs, the growth factors can start triggering cell growth in the area injected.
+Over the following few weeks, cells may grow and divide, forming new tissues.
+This may heal damaged or injured areas you have, without going through a surgical procedure.

 Regenerative medicine with amniotic allograft treatments is beneficial for healing many types of bone and soft tissue problems, including arthritis.
 The injections help heal your: